 - Did Not Get the Girl: By the time Onegin realises hes in love with Tatyana, shes already married to Prince Gremin, and refuses to run away with him.

 - Downer Ending: Big time.
-Lensky is dead, Tatyana is married to someone else (whether she loves Gremin or not is unknown), and its highly unlikely that Onegin is going to live past thirty years.
+Lensky is dead, Tatyana is married to someone else (whether she loves Gremin or not is unknown, although he's clearly devoted to her), and its highly unlikely that Onegin is going to live past thirty years.

 - Duel to the Death: Lensky and Onegin in Act II.
 It doesnt end well for the both of them; Lensky is dead and Onegin is completely broken as a result.

 - Evil Sounds Deep: Averted for the most part with Onegin.
 While not evil, Onegin is definitely a bit of a jerk, and he's a baritone role.
-Averted completely with Prince Gremin, a bass role.
+Averted completely with Prince Gremin, a bass role, who deeply loves Tatyana and sings a whole aria about how she's brought joy into his life.

 - Gratuitous French: Monsieur Triquet, Tatyana's French tutor, sings some French when greeting her at her name day ball.

-- Happily Married: Prince Gremins aria seems to imply that he and Tatyana are very much in love.
+- Happily Married: Prince Gremins aria seems to imply that he and Tatyana are very much in love; even if her feelings aren't quite as strong as his, she clearly cares for and respects her husband far too much to abandon him.

 - Happy Flashback: Roman Tikhomirov's 1958 Soviet film adaptation has a montage of these during Lensky and Onegins duet before their duel, as they both regret their actions and wish they could back out of it.